Lady Zainab: The Daughter of Her Mother

-One way to better appreciate the high status of Lady Zainab bint Ali (peace be upon her) is to draw a simple comparison on the striking resemblances between her life and the life of her purified mother, Sayyida Fatima Zahra (peace be upon her).
-The purpose of this exercise is not at all to bring the status of Lady Fatima down to anyone else; after all, Lady Fatima is the Infallible Leader of the Women of the Worlds, and she is the Hujjah (proof) over the Infallible Imams while the Imams act as Hujjah on us.
-Recognizing these similarities is only a humble attempt to better understand the prominent position of Lady Zainab and her high rank.
-After all, if a person resembles “light” in many ways, then surely that person has achieved close proximity to that light, and hence, will become a reflection of that divine light.
+One way to better appreciate the elevated status of Al Aqeelatu Zainab bint Ali (as) is to draw a simple comparison on the striking resemblances between her life and the life of her purified mother, Sayyida Fatima Al Zahra (as).
+The purpose of this exercise is not at all to bring the status of Sayyida Zahra (as) down to anyone else no matter how great they are.
+After all, Lady Fatima (as) is the Infallible Lady of All Worlds, and she is the hujjah (proof) over the Imams while the Imams serve as a hujjah on us.
+Recognizing these similarities is only a humble attempt to better understand the prominent position of Sayyida Zainab (as) and her high rank that we are ignorant of.

-Sure enough, Lady Zainab was the mirror reflection of the light of Lady Fatima in her chastity and modesty.
-She was the imitation of her grandmother Khadija (peace be upon her) in her sobriety and serenity.
-She was the echo of her father Imam Ali (peace be upon him) in his eloquence.
-She was the carbon copy of her brother Imam Hasan (peace be upon him) in his forbearance and patience.
-And most certainly, she was the twin of Imam Hussain (peace be upon him) in his bravery and tranquility!
+Sure enough, Zainab (as) was the reflection of the light of Sayyida Fatima Al Zahra’s (as) chastity and modesty.
+She was the reflection of her grandmother Khadija’s (as) sobriety and serenity.
+She was the echo of her father Imam Ali’s (as) eloquence.
+She was the carbon copy of her brother Imam Hasan’s (as) forbearance and patience.
+And most certainly, she was the twin of Imam Hussain (as) in his bravery and tranquility!

-Both Lady Fatima and Lady Zainab lost their mothers at a very young age.
+Both Sayyida Fatima Zahra (as) and Zainab (as) were orphaned on their mother’s side at a very young age.

-Lady Fatima is the Kawthar to her father, and Lady Zainab is the Zain (adornment) of her father.
+Fatima (as) is the Kauther to her father, and Zainab (as) is the Zain (adornment) of her father.

-Just like Lady Fatima was the ‘mother of her father’, Lady Zainab grew up playing a similar role with the responsibility of looking after her brothers and tending to her father.
+Just like how Sayyida Fatima (as) was the ‘mother of her father’, Zainab (as) grew up playing a similar role with the responsibility of looking after her brothers and tending to her father.

-Both Lady Fatima and Lady Zainab had the same dowries.
+Both Sayyida Fatima Zahra (as) and Zainab (as) had the same dowries.

-Imam Ali testified that Fatima was “a good helper and wife in the way of Allah”.
-And Abdullah ibn Jafar testified that his wife Zainab was “the best housewife”.
+Imam Ali (as) testified that Fatima was “a good helper and wife in the way of Allah”.
+And Abdullah ibn Jafar testified that his wife Zainab is “the best housewife”.

-Both inherited the eloquence from their fathers, delivered keynote speeches, and resembled their fathers in their demeanor.
+Both ladies inherited the eloquence of their fathers, delivered keynote speeches, and resembled their fathers in their demeanor.

-When Lady Fatima and Lady Zainab started their well-known speeches, they signaled to their audience to be quiet, and immediately there was pin-drop silence!
-This fact may seem as a minor detail but it certainly points to the awe they inspired.
+When Sayyida Fatima and Zainab (as) started their well-known speeches, they signaled to their audience to be quiet, and immediately there was pin-drop silence!
+This detail points to the status of Wilayah Takweeniya which they both enjoy over the universe!

-Lady Fatima herself described the weight of calamities which befell her as: “Calamities showered on me such that if they were placed on days, they would have turned into nights!”
-Similarly, Lady Zainab was afflicted with such tragedies that she is known as Umm al-Masaib (Mother of Calamities).
+Sayyida Fatima (as) in her own words suffered the weight of calamities (Masa’eb) which befell her: “Calamities showered on me such that if they were placed on days, they would’ve turned into nights!”
+Similarly, Sayyida Zainab (as) was afflicted with 1001 misfortunes such that she is known today as Umm Al Masa’eb (Mother of Misfortunes).

-Just like Lady Fatima’s house was set on fire by those who oppressed her, Lady Zainab’s tents were also burned with fire.
+Just like how Lady Fatima’s house was afflicted with fire by those who oppressed her, Zainab’s tents were also burnt with fire.

-Just like Lady Fatima experienced most calamities immediately after the death of her most beloved one, the Messenger of God (peace be upon him and his progeny), Lady Zainab experienced suffering of captivity and humiliation right after the martyrdom of her beloved brother Hussain.
+Just like Sayyida Fatima Al-Momtahana (the tested one) experienced most calamities immediately after the death of her most beloved one, Rasulullah (saws), Sayyida Zainab Al-Masbeya (the captive) experienced suffering of captivity and humiliation right after the martyrdom of her beloved brother, Husain (as).

-Both Lady Fatima and Lady Zainab were physically abused and hurt in defense of truth by the worst of creation at their time.
+Both Hadhrat Fatima (as) and Hadhrat Zainab (as) were physically abused and violated by the worst of creation at their time in defense of truth.

-Both Lady Fatima and Lady Zainab gave away their beloved two sons in the way of Allah – Hasan & Hussain and Aun & Muhammad.
+Both Sayyida Fatima and Zainab (as) gave away their beloved two sons in the way of Allah (swt) – [Hassan (as) and Hussain (as) & Aun and Muhammad].

-Before his death, the Prophet entrusted his beloved daughter Fatima as Wadee’a (trust) to her husband Imam Ali.
-And before his death, Imam Ali entrusted his beloved daughter Zainab to her brother Abul Fadhl Al-Abbas (peace be upon him).
-Unfortunately, both valuable trusts were violated and departed this life in the worst of conditions, both physically and emotionally!
+Before his death, the Prophet (saws) entrusted his beloved daughter Lady Fatima (as) as Wadee’a (trust) to her husband Imam Ali (as).
+And before his death, Imam Ali (as) entrusted his beloved daughter Zainab (as) to her brother Abul Fadl Al Abbas (as).
+Unfortunately both valuable trusts were violated and departed this life in the worst of conditions, both physically and emotionally.

-Without Lady Fatima, we would have never known about the injustice committed by some companions of the Prophet towards him and his Household.
-And without Lady Zainab, we would have never come to know about the Tragedy of Karbala and the oppression done unto the Holy Household.
+Without Sayyida Fatima (as), we would’ve never known today about the injustice and conspiracy committed by some companions of the Prophet (saws).
+Similarly, without Sayyida Zainab (as) we would’ve never come to know about the tragedy of Karbala and tragedy of Husaym (as).